-How to Make a Simple Benchtop Router Table (With Table Fence)
+How to Make a Simple DIY Router Table (With Table Fence)

-Turning your hand router into a benchtop router table will unlock many new woodworking techniques and ways how to work with wood.
-Build a simple benchtop router table with this step-by-step tutorial and video.
+Turning your hand router into a benchtop router table will unlock many new woodworking techniques and ways to work with wood.
+Build a simple DIY router table with this step-by-step tutorial and video.

 How to make a benchtop router table.
 Homemade router table.

-There are two types of DIY router tables you can make.
-A router table with a stand (with legs) or a router table just as a tabletop (benchtop router table).
+There are two main types of homemade router tables you can make.
+A router table with a stand (with legs and casters) or a portable router table that can be attached to your table top (a bench top router table).

-In this blog post, I will be making a benchtop router table with a table fence and a dust collector.
-A benchtop router table is smaller, does not take much space, it is easily portable and you can attach it to the side of the workbench with clamps.
+In this blog post, I will be making a DIY benchtop router table with a simple DIY router table fence and a detachable dust collector.
+The main benefit of a benchtop router table is that it is smaller in comparison to standard router tables, does not take much space, is easily portable and you can attach it anywhere to your workbench with clamps or bolts.

-You can also use additional specific add-ons with the router table, such as a finger joint jig (box joint jig), a tenoning jig, or a spline jig.
-These jigs are easily attached to the router table and can be used whenever needed.
+The design of this build also allows you to use additional specific add-ons, such as a finger joint jig (box joint jig), a tenoning jig, or a spline jig.
+These jigs are easily attached to the router table using t-slots and can be mounted and dismounted as needed.

-This is a nice project for woodworking beginners.
-To build it, you will need a circular saw and a hand drill.
+This is a nice first router table project for anyone who is starting with woodworking.
+To build it, you will need a circular saw or a table saw and a hand drill.

 DIY Benchtop Router Table Video